MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 ## Yelb deployment on Azure

-In this tutorial, you will learn how to deploy the [Yelb][yelb] sample web application on an [Azure Kubernetes Service (AKS)][aks] cluster and expose it through an ingress controller like the [NGINX ingress controller][nginx].
-The ingress controller service is accessible via an [internal (or private) load balancer][azure-lb], which is used to balance traffic within the virtual network housing the AKS cluster.
-This load balancer frontend can also be accessed from an on-premises network in a hybrid scenario.
-To learn more about utilizing an internal load balancer to restrict the access to your applications in Azure Kubernetes Service (AKS), refer to the guide [Use an internal load balancer with Azure Kubernetes Service (AKS)](/azure/aks/internal-lb?tabs=set-service-annotations).
+In the following sections, you learn how to deploy the [Yelb][yelb] sample web application on an [Azure Kubernetes Service (AKS)][aks] cluster and expose it through an ingress controller like the [NGINX ingress controller][nginx].
+The ingress controller service is accessible via an [internal (or private) load balancer][azure-lb], which balances traffic within the virtual network housing the AKS cluster.
+In a hybrid scenario, the load balancer frontend can be accessed from an on-premises network.
+To learn more about internal load baancing, see [Use an internal load balancer with Azure Kubernetes Service (AKS)](/azure/aks/internal-lb?tabs=set-service-annotations).

 The companion [sample][azure-sample] supports installing a [managed NGINX ingress controller with the application routing add-on][aks-app-routing-addon] or an unmanaged [NGINX ingress controller][nginx] using the [Helm chart][nginx-helm-chart].
 The application routing add-on with NGINX ingress controller provides the following features:

-- Easy configuration of managed NGINX Ingress controllers based on [Kubernetes NGINX Ingress controller][nginx].
+- Easy configuration of managed NGINX ingress controllers based on [Kubernetes NGINX ingress controller][nginx].
 - Integration with [Azure DNS][azure-dns] for public and private zone management.
 - SSL termination with certificates stored in [Azure Key Vault][azure-kv].

-For other configurations, see:
+For other configurations,
 - [DNS and SSL configuration](/azure/aks/app-routing-dns-ssl)
 - [Application routing add-on configuration](/azure/aks/app-routing-nginx-configuration)
 - [Configure internal NGIX ingress controller for Azure private DNS zone](/azure/aks/create-nginx-ingress-private-controller).

-To enhance security, the [Yelb][yelb] application is protected by an [Azure Application Gateway][azure-ag] resource.
+To enhance security, the [Yel][yelb] application is protected by an [Azure Application Gateway][azure-ag] resource.
 This resource is deployed in a dedicated subnet within the same virtual network as the AKS cluster or in a peered virtual network.
 The [Azure Web Application Firewall (WAF)][azure-waf] secures access to the web application hosted on [Azure Kubernetes Service (AKS)][aks] and exposed via the [Azure Application Gateway][azure-ag] against common exploits and vulnerabilities.

 ## Prerequisites